SFU-CMPT-201/.github/profile/README.md

 * Enter `./start_here.sh` and read through.
 It will show you what to do.
 * When you want to stop using the container, enter `exit`.
 * When you want to use the container again, enter the start command (`docker start -ai cmpt201`).
+* Make sure you do not delete the container (e.g., `docker rm`).
+You will lose all the files, i.e., your work.